mahimagoyalx/PersonalSite/README.md

 # PersonalSite
-Inspired by Seal Halpin<br/>
+Inspired by Seal Halpin.<br/>
-Mentored by Angela Yu
+Mentored by Angela Yu.